GM 5.5 Liter LT6 V8 Engine

 - 6.6L V-8 L8T naturally-aspirated

-Instead, the LT7 engine represents an all-new, sixth-generation DOHC V8 engine family that’s derived from the 4.2L Cadillac Blackwing engine (RPO Code LTA) and the LT7, a twin-turbocharged version of the LT6 that will be used in the C8 ZR1 and C8 Zora.
+Instead, the LT6 engine represents an all-new, sixth-generation DOHC V8 engine family that’s derived from the 4.2L Cadillac Blackwing engine (RPO Code LTA).
+In addition, the LT6 will derive the LT7, a twin-turbocharged version of the LT6 that will be used in the C8 ZR1 and C8 Zora.